 Every succeeding generation had added to this home farm and had taken pride in and care of what Noah had begun.
-Roger Beckman, the current owner, was proud of the fact that theirs was a century farm.
+Roger Beckman, the current owner, was proud of the fact that their’s was a century farm.
 It was deeply satisfying that his son, Ben, had decided to return to the farm to continue the ownership and operation of the Beckman farm.
 Neither of Roger and Cindy’s other two children were interested in farming.
 This, of course simplified the choice of who would operate the farm.

 Ben had first attended a community college before transferring to Iowa State University where he graduated with a degree in Agricultural Business and a minor in Agronomy.
 It was during Ben’s Junior year that discussions concerning his return to the farm family business had begun in earnest.
-Ben told both Roger and Cindy that he had always wanted to farm and the operating a farm business was what he really wanted to do.
+Ben told both Roger and Cindy that he had always wanted to farm and that operating a farm business was what he really wanted to do.